hyperdriveguy/pynstall/README.md

 # pynstall
-python-apt manager for quickly installing files.
+python-apt manager for easily installing programs from the command line.